 Get our free mobile app

-Vetster.com has some advice on keeping your pets safe from coyotes:
+Vetster.com has some advice on the best ways to keep your pets safe from coyotes:

-• When you're out with your dog, stay clear of areas with dense vegetation and tall grass.
+• When you're out with your dog, avoid areas with dense vegetation and tall grass.
 Coyotes may be hiding and attacking without warning.

 Canva